fengyuanchen/compressorjs/README.md

 - Parameters:
   - `err`: The compression error (an `Error` object).

-The error callback for the image compressing process.
+The hook function to execute when fail to compress the image.

 [⬆ back to top](#table-of-contents)